Ibrahim5aad/revit-addin-clean-architecture/README.md

 ### IoC Container:
-Inversion of Control container that is also known as DI Container is a framework for implementing automatic dependency injection.
+Inversion of Control container that is also known as DI Container is a framework for implementing dependency injection.

 ### ViewModelBase:
 INotifyPropertyChanged and INotifyDataErrorInfo Implementation.